 Other factors which should be taken into consideration are the weather.
 The weather can directly influence the distance that a ball travels.
 For example, in windy conditions, the wind can carry the ball further, or it can reduce the length significantly by blowing against the direction of travel.

 A set of beginner clubs may perform different than a set of senior clubs.
-If you don’t buy your golf clubs according to your own abilities you probably won’t hit your shots to it’s maximum distance.
-The same can also be said when it comes to choosing the best drivers and also choosing the best golf balls to compliment your own distance game when things such as golf ball compression come into play.
+If you don’t buy your different golf clubs according to your own abilities and size you probably won’t hit your shots to it’s maximum distance.

 In Summary: Average Golf Club Distances